-For restoring a backup, write permission to your GitHub account is necessary.
+For restoring a backup, write permission to at least one repository is necessary.
 The BackHub restore app is installed separately so that you can remove the app and its permissions after the restore has been completed.

 The restore app automatically creates a new repository in your GitHub account with the name given in the restore dialog and restores the full repository and it's metadata into this repository.

 Install BackHub Restore app

 1. Go to the GitHub App directory and start the installation.

 2. During the installation process, limit access to "Select repositories" and pick a random repository.